motarekk/opsec/README.md

 # opsec
-A simple research on OPSEC in both Military and Red Teaming
+A summary on Operation Security (OPSEC) in both Military and Red Teaming